ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 This is a tutorial on how to write a CLI tool to display fingering charts for Ukuleles in your terminal.
-As it's written in literate Haskell it also contains the code itself for this program.
+As it's written in literate Haskell the post also contains the code itself for the program.
 If you just want to use the tool install it with `stack install uku`.

 <!-- 2 years ago I started to write a CLI tool to display Ukulele fingering